Don't Talk to the Police

 A good booklet on the subject… He lists and explains eight substantial reasons why you should never talk to the police or other government agents.

-—Joel McDurmon, Ph.D.
+—Joel McDurmon, Attorney at Law, Ph.D.
 Pretoria University